glortho/react-keydown/README.md

 * The decorator pattern `@keydown` currently requires transpilation by [Babel](babeljs.io/) (set to stage 1) or the equivalent
-* Since the only context we have for keydown events is the component, decorated methods receive the event as their sole argument and the component instance as context.
 * This lib has only been tested using ES2015 classes.
 Some method decoration functionality may work on other types of object methods.
+* In order to avoid unintended side effects, only one component (and its children) can receive keydown events at a time (the most recently mounted, clicked, or focused component).
+If you want multiple
+  components to receive keydown events simultaneously, decorate a common ancestor component class with `@keydown`     and then decorate your methods in the child components with `@keydownScoped( myKeyCode )` (or manually work with    the keydown.event props flowing into your components).
+For example, if you want app-wide shortcuts, decorate (or    wrap) the root component with `@keydown` and then all descendent components will receive the `keydown.event` prop   when a key is pressed.
+* Since the only context we have for keydown events is the component, decorated methods receive the event as their sole argument and the component instance as context.
 * The method decorators wrap React lifecycle methods in order to work as seamlessly and efficiently as possible.
 The class decorator does not do this, functioning instead as a higher-order component.
-* In order to avoid unintended side effects, only one component can receive keydown events at a time.
-This will be the most recently mounted or clicked component with key bindings.
-If you want multiple components to receive keydown events simultaneously, decorate a common ancestor component class with `@keydown` and then decorate your methods in the child components with `@keydownScoped( myKeyCode )` (or manually work with the keydown.event props flowing into your components).

 ## Questions